 Keywords: Archival practices, technical communication, pedagogy, project management, information architecture

 This chapter argues that archival practices should be explicitly discussed and taught in technical communication courses; we further contend that digital archives should be presented as interactive platforms with material implications for their creators and users, rather than as mere containers of artifacts.
 This dynamic and digitally rich approach to teaching archival practice allows students to make connections between project management, information architecture, data storage, and retrieval, as well as the rhetorical, ethical and inventive choices they make in technical communication.
-We offer a heuristic–Adopt-Adapt-Create–And share examples of how to use the matrix to teach archival practice in technical communication classes.
+We offer a heuristic–Adopt-Adapt-Create–and share examples of how to use the matrix to teach archival practice in technical communication classes.

 Hibbard, L., & McMullin, M. (accepted).
-The fandom rushes in: multiplicity and the evolution of inclusive storytelling, through fan participation.
+The fandom rushes in: Multiplicity and the evolution of inclusive storytelling, through fan participation.
 In Grouling, J. & Hedge, S.The Adventure Zone.
 Transmedia storytelling, tabletop roleplaying, and Fandom.
 North Carolina: McFarland and Co.

 Key words: Actual play, collaborative storytelling.
 Ontology, fandom, gender, worldbuilding, public rhetoric

-My newest research project engages collaborative networks, digital infrastructure, and community building in new ways by examining how actual play podcasts that build collaborative stories through role-playing games interact with their listeners.
+My newest research project engages collaborative networks, digital infrastructure, and community building by examining how actual play podcasts that build collaborative stories through role-playing games interact with their listeners.
 Participatory game play can help to create spaces for representation of marginalized groups, and help to facilitate conversation and education in ways that are often difficult to imagine in our everyday experience.
 Our research examines how fan created art, interactions on social media, and community building at live shows have helped The Adventure Zone (TAZ) creators develop more inclusive narratives, and have also helped them to educate, and be educated by a diverse and highly engaged fandom.
 By considering how gay, trans, and characters with other traditionally marginalized identities develop within the TAZ universe, and by examining the ways that the creators both embrace fan-created representations, and share publicly about their own learning and decision making as they negotiate the pitfalls of telling stories with marginalized characters from a position of (white, cishet, male) privilege we are exploring how participatory world building creates space for a multiplicity of voices, visions, and representations that makes fans feel more seen and heard.

-McMullin, M., Craig, S., Wang, Z., & Dilger, C. B. (2018).
+McMullin, M., Craig, S., Wang, Z., & Dilger, B. (2018).
 Constructive Distributed Work: Sustainable collaboration and research for distributed teams.
 Manuscript in preparation.

 Keywords: distributed work, collaboration, digital infrastructure, interdisciplinary research, technical communication